 Can You Use a Portable AC in an RV?

 Yes, you can use a portable AC in an RV.
-In fact, for RVers living in humid areas, most of the best portable air conditioners for RVs have the ability to run as a dehumidifier too.
+In fact, for RVers living in humid areas, most of the best portable air conditioners for RVs can also run as a dehumidifier.

 So, You can kill two birds with one stone (no animals were harmed in creating this post).
 See the best portable air conditioning for your RV reviews below to choose one that fits your needs.